 “You can take photos of anything in here, just not of us,” he said.

 It makes sense the Amish who interact and sell to the English are marketers because they need to make a living.
 I didn’t spend $10 on a silly box game because I have plans to wow my friends, I paid it because of the experience that man gave me.

 He answered my questions, was personable and was engaging.
 Who wouldn’t want to buy something from him?

 Our final stop was at a little white shed advertising sweet butter.
 The woman must have spotted us through the front window of her home because she rushed out and entered through the back of the shed.
 She wore a navy-blue dress with a white apron, white bonnet, black stockings and black shoes.
 We learned the butter came from the milk of their two cows.
 For $2.50 we left with a pound of farm-fresh butter and an experience couldn’t get at a grocery store.

 We continued on our way over the hills admiring blooms of white, yellow and purple as well as beautiful farms.
 Later that day I posted a photo of an Amish buggy on my Facebook page asking friends where they thought I had been.
 Interestingly, most thought I was in Pennsylvania.
 Nope.
 New York has a rich Amish trail making it worth the trip.

 If You Go

 It’s pretty easy to follow the map through New York’s Amish country.
-Businesses are listed along the way (such as an alpaca farm) and although specific addresses for the Amish businesses aren’t listed, the map guides you to their general location and you’ll see hand-painted signs directing you.
-Tour guides are available to guide you along the Amish Trail and I’m told the fee is $40 for a two-hour tour.
+Businesses are listed along the way (such as an alpaca farm).
+Although specific addresses for the Amish businesses aren’t listed, the map guides you in the general location.
+Hand-painted signs direct you where to go.
+Tour guides are available to guide you along the Amish Trail and the fee is $40 for a two-hour tour (at the time of this post).
 Geocaches are along the trail for geocaching enthusiasts.
 Visit www.amishtrail.com for additional information including how to book a guide.